emilynordmann/AllOfUs-data-analysis/docs/05-analysis1.md

 ### Paired-samples t-test

 The paired-samples t-test throws up our first real need for data wrangling.
-Let's take a quick detour and use the `gampinder` dataset for a moment (again take a moment to familiarize yourself with the dataset using the help documentation).
-The `gapminder` dataset is in tidy format, each country has multiple rows of data, one for each year in the dataset.
+Let's take a quick detour and use the `gampinder` dataset (again take a moment to familiarize yourself with the dataset using the help documentation).
+The `gapminder` dataset is in tidy format: each country has multiple rows of data, one for each year in the dataset.
 This means that it is easy to conduct a paired-samples t-test.
 For example, could compare life expectancy between 1997 and 2007.

 As always, let's visualize it first: